embabel/coding-agent/README.md

 Key capabilities include:

-- Provide the ability to explain and improve code
+- Explaining code
+- Creating new projects using Embabel
+- Making code changes across multiple files
+- Writing documentation
-- Combine access to project code with internet access: for example, to research new APIs.
+- Combining access to project code with internet access: for example, to research new APIs.

 > This project is in an early stage of development.

 ## Futures

 - Support for build systems other than Maven
 - Better project selection.
-Presently, the agent is focused on Maven projects below the directory in which it is run.
 - Enhanced language support.
 See `SymbolSearch`
 - Understanding libraries in use via accessing source code, via maven repositories
 - Further effort to reduce token usage